Ramona Edelin: National Urban Coalition

 Edelin left Northeastern and started working for the National Urban Coalition in 1977.
 She joined as executive assistant to the president, and progressed to director of operations, vice president of operations, and senior vice president of program and policy.
 She specialized in urban issues, and in her last role, she led programs in housing, economic development, health and urban education, and advocacy.
 She helped develop the "Say YES to a Youngster's Future" program, which was designed to expose Black, Latino, Native American, and female children to math, science, and computer science to prepare them for technology jobs.

-In 1988, she met with Jessie Jackson and other Black leaders.
+In 1988, she met with Jesse Jackson and other Black leaders.
 During the meeting, Edelin shared the meaning and importance of the term "African American."
 Shortly thereafter, Jackson began regularly using the term, popularizing it in the American vernacular.

 By 1989, Edelin was serving as president and chief executive officer of the National Urban Coalition.
 She created the M. Carl Holman Leadership Development Institute and the Executive Leadership Program and created landmark education programs for African American children.
 Edelin was also program chairperson for the African American Summit of 1989, which focused on creating a united agenda for political and economic empowerment for African Americans.
 Edelin viewed her work as part of the "cultural offensive" to use cultural renewal to empower African Americans politically and economically.
 She did not think that African Americans had a single group identity, battling "twoness," which was also a concern of W. E. B. Du Bois's.
 She thought that having a united group identity would help ensure self-sufficiency, highlighting African legacies and enabling rebirth and development.